CountCrypt: Quantum Cryptography between QCMA and PP

+The proof of this result is a straightforward application of~\Cref{thm:keylemmatechoverview}.
+However, some care must be taken to simulate $SG,Mix$ on small domains.
+Following the approach of~\cite{TQC:Kre21}, for $\ell = O(\log n)$ we construct simulators to emulate $SG,Mix$ efficiently by applying a learning algorithm to learn their behavior up to minimal error.

-\paragraph*{QCCC commitments exist under this oracle.} We can observe that under the same oracle, we can also build QCCC commitments.
-Our protocol goes as follows. \begin{enumerate} \item The committer runs $SG \to x,\ket{\phi_x}$ until the first bit of $x$ is the bit it is trying to commit to.
-The committer then sends all but the first bit of $x$ to the receiver, which we will denote $x_{>1}$. \item To open to a bit $b$, the receiver runs $SG \to y,\ket{\phi_y}$ and sends $y$ to the committer.\footnote{This step can be done in the commit phase, not the opening phase.
-One advantage of doing it in the opening phase is that the receiver does not need to store state long term and the commit phase becomes non-interactive.} \item Upon receiving $y$, the committer computes $Mix(x,y,\ket{\phi_x}) \to c$ and sends $c$ to the receiver. \item The receiver sets $x = (b, x_{>1})$ and accepts if $Mix(y, x, \ket{\phi_y}) = c$. \end{enumerate} Hiding of this protocol is trivial, since the committer just sends a random string in the commit phase.
+\paragraph*{Existence of QCCC commitments.} We can observe that under the same oracle, we can also build QCCC commitments.
+Our protocol goes as follows. \begin{enumerate} \item The committer queries $|0\rangle$ to the unitary oracle $SG$ to generate $SG\ket{0}=\sum_k|k\rangle|\phi_k\rangle$ and measures the first register to obtain the pair $(x,\ket{\phi_x})$ of the measurement result $x$ and the post-measurement state $|\phi_x\rangle$.
+It repeats this process until the first bit of $x$ is the bit that it is trying to commit to.
+The committer then sends all but the first bit of $x$ to the receiver, which we will denote $x_{>1}$. \item To open to a bit $b$, the receiver queries $|0\rangle$ to $SG$ to generate $SG|0\rangle=\sum_k|k\rangle|\phi_k\rangle$, measures the first register, obtains $(y,\ket{\phi_y})$, and sends $y$ to the committer.\footnote{If we wish, this step can be done in the commit phase instead of the opening phase.
+One advantage of doing it in the opening phase is that the receiver does not need to store state long term and the commit phase becomes non-interactive.} \item Upon receiving $y$, the committer queries $\ket{x}\ket{y}\ket{\phi_x}\ket{0}\ket{0}$ to the unitary oracle $Mix$ to generate $Mix\ket{x}\ket{y}\ket{\phi_x}\ket{0}\ket{0}$, measures the fourth register to get the result $c$, and sends $c$ to the receiver. \item The receiver sets $x = (b, x_{>1})$, queries $\ket{x}\ket{y}\ket{\phi_y}\ket{0}\ket{0}$ to the unitary oracle $Mix$ to generate $Mix\ket{x}\ket{y}\ket{\phi_y}\ket{0}\ket{0}$, measures the fourth register, and accepts if the result is $c$. \end{enumerate} Hiding of this protocol is trivial, since the committer just sends a random string in the commit phase.